-Because the individuals who comprise the governing bodies of B and C are almost identical and the officers of B and C are currently the same, B and C should be treated as being effectively controlled by the same persons within the meaning of section 1.507-3(a)(9)(i) of the regulations.
+Because B and C are controlled by D and his family, B and C should be treated as being effectively controlled by the same persons within the meaning of section 1.507-3(a)(9)(i) of the regulations.

 Because B and C are effectively controlled by the same persons, C should be treated as if it were B for purposes of sections 507 through 509 and Chapter 42 of the Code.
-Therefore, the rulings requested under sections 4940, 4941, 4942, and 4944 would be provided because these rulings are consistent with the approach in section 1.507-3(a)(9)(i) of the regulations which is, in effect, to disregard the change in form of the organization for purposes of Chapter 42.

-Because B is transferring all of its assets to C pursuant to a merger, and B and C are controlled by the same persons, C will be treated as B. The transfer will be treated as not having taken place for expenditure responsibility purposes under section 4945(h) of the Code.
+Because B is transferring all of its assets to C pursuant to a merger, and B and C are effectively controlled by the same persons, C will be treated as B. The transfer will be treated as not having taken place for expenditure responsibility purposes under section 4945(h) of the Code.
 Thus, the transfer will not be a taxable expenditure under section 4945(d)(4).
 Therefore, B need not exercise expenditure responsibility with regard to the merger.